 - The hyoid bone, as you can see in the image below is located at the front of the neck, below the lower jaw.
 It supports the tongue and plays a critical role in speech and swallowing.

-The symptomotology of headache can be caused by (and surely is made worse by) a habitually forward head posture causing shortening of the anterior neck muscles (sternocleidomastoid, longus colli, longus capitis, rectus capitis anterior and lateralis, scalene, and multiple hyoid muscles).
-When these muscles are shortened, the craniocervical region has to be in the protracted position to keep the head looking forward, as in viewing a computer screen, smartphone or television.
+The symptomatology of headache can be caused by (and surely is made worse by) a habitually forward head posture causing shortening of the anterior neck muscles (sternocleidomastoid, longus colli, longus capitis, rectus capitis anterior and lateralis, scalene, and multiple hyoid muscles).
+When these muscles are shortened, the craniocervical region has to be in the protracted position to keep the head looking forward, as in viewing a computer screen, smartphone, or television.
 This excessive shortening of the anterior neck muscles then stretches and “stresses” the extensor muscles including the levator scapula, semispinalis capitis, and suboccipital muscles such as the rectus capitis posterior major.
 The ‘stressor’ on these muscles is having to continually contract to “level” the head and eyes.
 This forward head posture moves the center of mass from on top of the cervical spine to in front of it.
-This necessitates compensatory contraction of the posterior neck musculature including the suboccipital muscles, semispinalis capitis and levator scapulae muscles to contract in order to counterbalance the weight of the head.
-Over time, the muscles fatigue and spasm, developing trigger points which can refer pain to the head, scalp and face.
+This necessitates compensatory contraction of the posterior neck musculature including the suboccipital muscles, semispinalis capitis, and levator scapulae muscles to contract in order to counterbalance the weight of the head.
+Over time, the muscles fatigue and spasm, developing trigger points that can refer pain to the head, scalp, and face.

 Most headaches are in the posterior head region, specifically in the suboccipital region where many small muscles attach to the C1 and C2 vertebrae.
 Most people with headaches have muscle tightness and tenderness in the suboccipital muscles.
 When a person has a forward head posture causing a decrease in cervical lordosis, the upper cervical spine has to go into hyperlordosis (excessive curvature).
 This is an additional factor that makes the upper cervical ligaments more prone to stretch injury.
-The combination of upper cervical hyperlordis, instability and resultant suboccipital muscle spasms can lead to irritatation or compression one of the occipital nerves and occipital neuralgia.
+The combination of upper cervical hyperlordosis, instability, and resultant suboccipital muscle spasms can lead to irritation or compression of one of the occipital nerves and occipital neuralgia.
 When asked where their headaches start, most people will point to the suboccipital region.

 Why someone can have neck-related symptoms but NOT have neck pain.
 Part 1: Jugular vein

-Injections and physical therapy for forward head posture headaches and migraines
+Treatment: Injections and physical therapy for forward head posture headaches and migraines

 Below we will discuss the use of Prolotherapy (dextrose) injections.
-In a March 2022 paper (9) from the Department of Medical, Surgical and Health Sciences, University of Trieste in Italy, doctors compared the effect of the physiotherapy to onabolulinumtoxin-A, and their combination, in relation to cervical and headache parameters in patients with chronic migraine and identified with forward head posture.
+In a March 2022 paper (15) from the Department of Medical, Surgical and Health Sciences, University of Trieste in Italy, doctors compared the effect of physiotherapy to onabolulinumtoxin-A, and their combination, in relation to cervical and headache parameters in patients with chronic migraine and identified with forward head posture.

 - This study was conducted on 30 patients with chronic migraine.